dathash/Emblem/log.md

 I really like the dark souls Ring system, and the 5e attunement system.
 Genealogy's items are pretty close too.

+Ability that chains through your units, so you want to set up a chain with your units relatively nearby eachother in a curve.

 Movements due to attacks
 * Your unit is blown back by their attack, providing a hasty retreat.